v1shant/Contact-list/README.md

 # Contact-list
-It is an web app to store, update, delete, and search contacts.
+It is a web app to store, update, delete, and search contacts.

 ## Tech Stack
 - EJS